MartinSGL/memory-game/README.md

 # Memory Game

-This is a mobile application of a memory game.
-This application load images from the internet, so the first time you click on any of 3 levels, it may has a little delay on loading the images.
-The game has a navigation of [stack-navigator](https://reactnavigation.org/docs/stack-navigator/) and was made with [react native](https://reactnative.dev/).
+This is a memory game mobile application.
+This application loads images from the internet, so the first time you click on any of the 3 levels, it may delay loading the images.
+The game has navigation of [Stack Navigator](https://reactnavigation.org/docs/stack-navigator/) and was made with [React Native](https://reactnative.dev/).
 \
 \
 ![****](/App-view.png)